claygiffin/100-coaches-site/src/pages/coaches/index.md

       America’s “25 Best Leaders” by U.S. News & World Report, and was named one of TIME magazine’s “100 Most Influential People in the World.”
     coachName: Jim Yong Kim
-    jobTitle: President at The World Bank
+    jobTitle: Vice Chairman and Partner at Global Infrastructure Partners
     links:
       linkedin: jimyongkim
     photo: /uploads/jim-yong-kim.jpg